-As a teacher of yoga teachers, I wanted to demonstrate, how yoga functions to improve physical and emotional feelings of wellbeing.
-Combining my movement experience with what I had learned of physiology, I wrote a 500 hour YTT with a major emphasis on these points.
+As a teacher of yoga teachers, I wanted to demonstrate, how yoga functions to improve physical and emotional feelings of well-being.
+Combining my movement experience with what I had learned of physiology, I wrote a 500 hour Yoga Teacher Training with a major emphasis on these points.
 Through the teaching, I was forced to think deeper.

 Although I no longer teach yoga, I practice on my own most mornings, and return to the dissection lab nearly yearly.
 In both, I observe how the human body is constantly shifting and rearranging to function at its most optimum level.
 I delight in the exploration of structural imbalance, and have absolute faith that the body knows how to heal.